 As as you add your lefts and rights and pick your roads and paths, you not only get details of distance but you also get things like predicted time at a pace of your choice, an elevation map and some quick edit tools like Out and Back that auto fills your return journey, or Loop Run which creates a quick circuit.

 If you want to download runs or hikes from the internet, that's no problem either.
 First you will need to download Garmin Basecamp from the Garmin website.
 Import a downloaded GPX or TCX file and export it directly to your device.
-It will only work on top-end Fenix, Forerunner 630, 935 and 725XT devices though.
+It will only work on top-end Fenix and Forerunner devices though.